Sapiens-OSS/sapiens-modding-wiki/docs/tutorials/creating-craftable-objects.md

-# Creating a craftable object with Lua
+# Craftable object in Lua

 In this tutorial, we will create a small mod that adds charcoal as a craftable object to the game.
 It is based on a minimal [Coal mod](https://github.com/nmattela/sapiens_coal_mod).
 This tutorial is written for update 0.3.8.
 It is possible that this tutorial will not work for future updates.

 ## Getting started
-To get started, follow the [getting started with Lua](/guide/lua-getting-started) guide.
-This tutorial also uses the [Hammerstone framework](/hammerstone/getting-started) to make your life a bit easier.
-Optionally, you can also install the creative mode mod to make debugging and testing a bit faster.
+To get started, follow the [Getting Started with Lua](/guide/lua-getting-started) guide.
+This tutorial also uses the [Hammerstone Framework](/hammerstone/introduction) to make your life a bit easier.
+Optionally, you can also install [Creative Mode](https://github.com/SirLich/sapiens-creative-mode) to make debugging and testing a bit faster.

 I assume you have shadowed `scripts/mainThread/controller.lua` and created a directory called `scripts/<yourName>/coal.lua`.
 In this file, add the following content:
 ```lua